 Solution: Clean the outdoor unit regularly to give your condenser ample room to breathe.
 Remove weed and debris surrounding the unit and hose it down to remove caked-up dirt.
 Do not forget to shut off the power before cleaning.

 There are several reasons why the fans in your AC unit do not work properly.
 It could be because of a faulty motor, worn belts, or lack of lubrication.
 Dirt and debris can also cause problems in the fans.
 If the fan, either on the indoor or outdoor unit, fails to work as it should, this will facilitate poor airflow.
 This then leads to your AC blowing warm air instead of the cool ones you expect.
 If neglected, fan problems may result in compressor failure.
+In some cases, you might notice your AC button flashing.

 Solution: Check if the fan motor has to be replaced or just needs a good cleaning.
 If it is still going, but with speed reduced, call a professional service person that specializes in AC Repair In Phoenix, AZ and have it checked.
 For dirty blades, you can clean away any debris and dirt using a vacuum and a soft cloth.